the erosive process that reduces the size of glaciers

 Big Bang Hypothesis=The theory that the universe was originally a single dense sphere of hydrogen that exploded into a gigantic expanding cloud that eventually condensed into separate galaxies.

-a visible suspension in the air of particles of some substance
+a visible suspension in the air of particles of a substance

 Absolute Humidity=The ratio of the mass of water vapor present in the air to the volume occupied by the gas; the density of water vapor in the air, usually expressed as grams of water vapor per cubic meter of air.